 - Where: Elankavu Sree Bhagavathy Temple, Vadayar, Kottayam District, Kerala.

-This is one festival you won't forget in a hurry!
+This is a festival you won't forget in a hurry!
 Thousands of sword wielding oracles, both male and female, swarm the temple premises.
 The oracles run in around a trance and proclaim their communion with the Mother Goddess.
 Meanwhile devotees strike the temple rafters with sticks, and hurl offerings over the roof and onto the quadrangle.
+It's one of the quirkiest festivals in India.

 - Where: Kodungalloor Bhagavathy Temple, Kodungalloor, Thrissur district, Kerala.